cloudlinux/cloudlinux-doc/docs/introduction/README.md

     [See more](/cloudlinux_os_components/#cagefs).
 * **MySQL Governor**

     MySQL Governor tracks CPU and disk IO usage for every user in real time and throttles MySQL queries by using LVE limits.
-By using the [dbtop](/command-line_tools/#dbtop) utility, it is possible to see usage on a per-customer basis, ensuring that the system admin always know what is going on.
+By using the [dbtop](/command-line_tools/#dbtop) utility, it is possible to see the database usage on a per-customer basis, ensuring that the system admin always know what is going on.

     [See more](/cloudlinux_os_components/#mysql-governor).
 * **PHP Selector**